 Alcohol consumption and COVID-19

 The MESAS team has undertaken additional pieces of work to contribute to the understanding of alcohol consumption during the COVID-19 lockdown.
-We have published two reports and a briefing paper that explore how COVID-19 and related restrictions have impacted on alcohol sales and consumption in Scotland in the early stages of the COVID-19 pandemic.
+We have published three reports and a briefing paper that explore how COVID-19 and related restrictions have impacted on alcohol sales, consumption and related health harms in Scotland since the start of the COVID-19 pandemic.

 You can download the following reports: